Local grafting heterogeneities control water intrusion and extrusion in nanopores: Discussion

-The grafting details are known to impact the selectivity towards certain analytes~\cite{gritti2020} and the grafting densities are related to the retention of analytes in chromatography~\cite{nagase2008effects}.
+The present results show that the grafting can significantly affect both the intrusion and the extrusion pressures (Supplementary Table~S1) and should be carefully considered in the design of HPLC columns.
+For instance, longer chain lengths and higher grafting densities are shown to exacerbate the dewetting problem and make column regeneration more difficult.
+The grafting details are known to impact the selectivity towards certain analytes~\cite{gritti2020} and the grafting densities are related to the retention of analytes in chromatography~\cite{nagase2008effects} .
 For this reason, our coarse-grained approach can be a predictive tool to guide the challenging research of a balance between minimal retention losses and maximum selectivity.